huzeyann/ncut_pytorch/docs/docs/hierarchy_ncut.md

   - Hierarchical nature allows multi-scale understanding
   - Segments are spatially coherent and semantically meaningful

-### Key Insights from the Comparison

-Looking at the three examples in the visualization:

-1. **Top row (desk workspace)**:
-   - Attention map highlights regions similar to the query point on the table
-   - NCut hierarchy cleanly separates the table into semantic regions (papers, hands, keyboard area)
-   - NCut provides complete scene understanding, not just point-based relationships

-2. **Middle row (hands on keyboard)**:
-   - Attention map focuses on the hand and immediate surrounding area
-   - NCut hierarchy reveals the complete hand segmentation plus surrounding objects
-   - NCut captures semantic units (complete hand shape) rather than just attention-related regions

-3. **Bottom row (different viewing angle)**:
-   - Attention map shows diffuse activation across the floor and surrounding area
-   - NCut hierarchy clearly delineates floor, hands, and other objects with sharp boundaries
-   - NCut provides actionable segmentation masks for downstream tasks

 ### When to Use Each Approach

 | Task | Attention Maps | NCut Hierarchy |